Pan-African Surgical Conference 2025

 University of Rwanda

-As part of Rwanda's prominent public university providing quality education, conducting research and boosting the socio-economic development of Rwanda, UR College of Medicine and Health Sciences (UR-CMHS) trains medical and health professionals.
+Rwanda's prominent public university providing quality education, conducting research and boosting the socio-economic development.
+UR College of Medicine and Health Sciences (UR-CMHS) trains medical and health professionals.

 Important Resources